objcio/articles/2014-07-08-sandbox-scripting.md

 		tell application "Safari" to return URL of front document end safariURL

-These days, all that's likely to produce is the following in your Debug Console:
+These days, all doing that is likely to produce is the following in your Debug Console:

 	AppleScript run error = {
 		NSAppleScriptErrorAppName = Safari;